sean-e/openfileplusplus/README.md

 - Edit the list (Edit | Edit source list) to remove or deactivate items, or to make directory searches include sub-directories.

 ## Development Notes
-- Built using Qt5
+- Dependent upon Qt5
-- open openfileplusplus/project/openfilepp.pro in Qt Creator to build
+- Open openfileplusplus/project/openfilepp.pro in Qt Creator to build
 - Windows installer built using Inno Setup (see readme in openfileplusplus/setup/)
+- In Visual Studio, open openfileplusplus as a folder (openfileplusplus/project/CppProperties.json is dependent upon QTDIR environment variable being set similar to QTDIR=D:\Qt\5.15.0\msvc2019\ )